jwill-19/CEMG_research/README.md

 # TC-Analysis
-Analysis of tropical cyclone (TC) count and intensity in the North Atlantic basin based on historical observations, historical simulations, and future simulations.
+Analysis of tropical cyclone (TC) count/frequency, intensity, and translation speed in the North Atlantic basin based on historical observations, historical simulations, and future simulations.